immortalbob/303ESP32S3-AI-ESPHome/README.md

 4. Systematic GPIO scanning — ADC for buttons, digital for PIR, output for LEDs
 5. Iterate, iterate, iterate

-Special thanks to the eBay seller who provided the original schematic and board source code after being contacted post-purchase.
-This definitively confirmed all GPIO assignments and hardware population status, and proved that reverse engineering an undocumented board with AI assistance can get you 95% of the way there before the manufacturer even responds.
 ---

 ## License